These notes are to help those who would like to

 Algarve League First Division games are played

-on SATURDAYS normally at 1500hrs / 3pm but as before fixtures can
+on SATURDAYS normally at 1500hrs / 3pm (later in April, May and

-change, often at short notice.
 Best check locally if you can.
-Some
+Some kick-off times are changed

-kickoff times are changed because of ground sharing.
+because of ground sharing.

 The local FA website usually publishes changes